localgovdrupal/docs/docs/src/blog/two-more-skills-sessions.md

 ---
 title: "Skills Sessions - GDPR and Sociocracy"
 description: "We've been busy sharing knowledge with each other.
-Check out our two latest sessions on making GDPR work for your users, and exploring how Sociocracy could empower people to make better decisions."
+Check out our two latest sessions on making GDPR work for your users, and exploring how Sociocracy empowers people to make better decisions."
 date: "2021-05-21"
 author: "Will Callaghan"
 author_url: "https://twitter.com/willguv"